dafny-lang/rfcs/0003-for-each.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-*** TODO ***

-I propose that leveraging the existing mathematical concepts and syntax is very "Dafny like".

-The most obvious alternative is to only provide the simpler `foreach x in c` syntax. ***
+The most obvious alternative is to only provide the simpler `foreach x in C` syntax, where `C` is any collection value.

-* Matching `forall` statement syntax/semantics (partially) advantages:
-  * If someone starts with a forall and then hits the limitation, can easily switch to `foreach`
-  * Natural parallel programming paradigm in the future (if `forall` is made more powerful): `foreach` for sequential, `forall` for parallel

-Alternatives:

-* Could only support `foreach x in c`: only direct collections, one bound value (even if we allow destructuring as in `foreach (k, v) in myMap`)
-* Could overload `for LHS in RHS` so we didn't need another keyword
-  * Doesn't read quite as well since the RHS won't name individual values like `0 to 10` does
+This is certainly a well-formed and sound construct, but far less powerful than the proposed version, especially when sequence comprehensions are excluded.
+It also still runs into some of the same semantic challenges around ordering if `C` is allowed to be a set or multiset anyway, since verification of such a loop still needs to be aware of this ordering.
+Offering `foreach` loops along with sequence comprehensions means we can recommend the latter where possible, with the former as a fallback that is inevitably more complicated to verify.

 # Prior art
 [prior-art]: #prior-art

 These features are largely and obviously inspired by the existing features in Dafny for quantification of one or more variables.

-* Sequence comprehensions bear a strong resemblance to list comprehensions in Python.
+Sequence comprehensions bear a strong resemblance to list comprehensions in Python, which also include similar abilities to bind multiple variables and filter the enumerated values: `[(x, y) for x in [1,2,3] for y in [3,1,4] if x != y]`

+Most mainstream programming languages include rich libraries for working with collections and iterators, and define much the same operations such as "filter" and "flatMap".
-* Standard library functionality in (for e.g.) Java and Rust.
-The proposed Dafny features provide similar functionality at a higher level of abstraction more amenable to verification.
+The proposed Dafny features provide similar functionality at a higher level of abstraction more amenable to verification: quantification expressions are used to succinctly declare the behavior of an operation that in spirit applies several such operations.
+See the "Future Possibilities" section for ideas for pushing this philosophy even further.

 * JMatch! https://www.cs.cornell.edu/andru/papers/padl03.pdf

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-One large open question is how difficult it will be to convince the verifier the following is correct:
+One large open question is how difficult it will be to convince the verifier the following is correct, since it will be a common idiom for depending on the unpredictable enumeration ordering of a set:

 ```dafny
 function method SortedElements(s: set<int>): seq<int>